 Shortly after leaving Baetov, I lost the headlamp from the strap.
 It was attached on little hinges and I wasn’t using it when it fell off, so I didn’t notice.
 I needed it a bit later, so I went back searching for it.
 At some point I had to give up and start cycling in the right direction again.
 So I gave up on my headtorch.
 Cycling on no sleep (although a few hours of rest) didn’t feel very good.
 Plus by the time I reached the Chinese highway, I realized I certainly couldn’t breathe properly.
 Whenever I took a medium breath, I started caughing and it hurt all over the chest.
 I had no idea what it was (I still don’t know) and I was very disappointed because it was affecting my cycling.
 A lot.
 I stopped right after reaching the highway and I took a nap for 1h - it was sunny, so I just slept in the gutter by the road.
 I had headwind (like everyone else I assume) all the way that day.
 The Komoot navigation sent me through a fence at Torurgart (border crossing).
 While I was trying to resolve this, I visited the actual border checkpoint and had two officers try my bike.
 Each did a loop and each almost fell when dismounting.
 However, they eventually advised me to go around the fence from the other side.
 It worked too.
 Then later, a few times, Komoot again sent me off into the plains with grassheads and no roads.
 A bit of an annoying day.
 Plus the Chinese highway is hands down the most unexciting bit of the route.
 And long too, 80km.
 Towards the evening, I managed to get through the main river crossing in the daylight and continue in the dark.
 A few more river/stream crossings later, the Komoot was sending me off the road into nowhere (no path or road).
 I followed for a while but then I heard water again.
 Not trusting Komoot after the long day, I decided to camp.
 It was around 9:30pm.
 I was going to wait for the light.
 While loads of sleep would be good, I was at 3200m and exposed on the plains somewhere without any shelter.
 I got into my bivy, turned my wet shoes upside down so they dripped as much as possible before freezing in the morning.
 When I lay down I started coughing really badly.
 The kind of cough where you also cry involuntarily.
 However, I coughed out many solid bits and suddenly I could breathe!
 I coughed a bit more during the night but I was really happy about my situation – the biggest problem got solved!
 I could push again because I could breathe.
 All was ok.

 I woke up many times at night, to cough, to rearrange myself in the sleeping bag so I wasn’t cold, to remove the wet bivy from my face, or to check the clock.
 In the morning though, I got up happy as I could breathe!
 I packed up the frozen bivy and put on those crusty shoes.
 I hopped on the bike dressed the way I slept and started cycling.
 It wasn’t long before I stopped to take off the warm clothes and the day started to look good.
-This section really was off the road and Komoot was right for once.
-I could have done the section at night and cycled all the way to CP2 and slept in a (presumably) warm yurt.
+This section really was off the road on the Komoot route.
+I did not know that the official GPX file and Komoot official route differed.
+I could have done that section at night and cycled all the way to CP2 and slept in a (presumably) warm yurt.
 Still, I was happy because I could breathe.
 I even caught myself doing pick-ups up the hill, to check if the breathing was really restored - it was hard to believe.
 I noticed that there were some bike tracks in the mud already.
 So someone underslept me – no wonder when I stopped from 9:30pm to 5:30am.
 I got to CP2 at Kel-Suu and went straight to the table to eat.
 The food was nice and I had no stomach issues afterwards like some people coming after me.
 I was told that James was 2h ahead of me (would be 3h by the time I left).
 Still, I needed to dry my sleeping bag from the condensation, so I took my time.
 Before I left, Lael Wilcox came all fresh and grinning!
 It was nice to see someone talking about the frost on their gear with excitement.
 I packed up my things and went on.

 The next section was the Old Soviet Military Road, or a “ski slope” if you wish.
 A black run, to describe it properly.
 It was a good push and because it was slow going I could see ~30mins behind me.
 Lael and Jay were beginning to push up the road when I was 2/3rds up.
 I didn’t really care much, because we all had to catch up with James, so that was the target for the day.
 Top of the hill was around 3700m and the soil was pure peanut butter.
 It stuck to the tires and got wiped off on the chain stay.
 It was short though so I didn’t do anything about it.
 The real worry on this Soviet road was the barbed wire and broken porcelaine.
 I don’t know if I punctured – I either didn’t or it got sealed.
 So in practice, I got lucky and made it to the main road without a mechanical.
 Then began the boring slog towards Naryn.
 We had to pass two border zone checkpoints.
 As before, they wanted to ride my bike, and it took them time to figure out that they should let me through.
 I can only imagine how long it took for James who was ahead of me.
 But once you get through, you forget the trouble very quickly because the washboards keep you busy.
 There was nothing particularly interesting all the way to Naryn.
 When I arrived I spotted James ready to leave.
 He was freshly fed and (therefore?) happy.
 We said goodbye and I went looking for snickers & kitkats.
 I also bought some bread and veggies to eat on the road out of Naryn.
 I did a Lael and put french fries straight into my top tube bag.
 Felt pro!
 They had no salt so the bag is only oily, not salty.
 I guess I can’t be as cool as Lael without practice.
 I was on my bike again maybe 30mins after James.
 I also met a dotwatcher there, who was travelling through Kyrgyzstan and decided to meet one of the dots on the tracking page.
 It was nice to have a chat!